nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed in your work station.

 1. Download the latest `TuitiONE.jar` from [here](https://github.com/AY2122S1-CS2103T-F13-4/tp/releases).